 Chemistry students can choose to earn a bachelor of arts degree or a bachelor of science degree.
 For a bachelor of arts degree, 25 of the required 33 hours are completed through mandatory classes.
 Students can choose electives for remaining courses.

 For a bachelor of science degree, 35-36 of the required 54 hours are completed through mandatory classes.
 Bachelor of science chemistry students must also complete support courses in mathematics and physics, and they must select additional chemistry courses above the 3000 level.

 CHE-4720: ACCA–Chemistry is one of the department’s most popular courses.
 It’s one of a limited number of chemistry classes taught in conjunction with the Association of Colleges in the Chicago Area.
 The ACCA is an association made up of 15 liberal arts universities and strives to promote collegiate education in the sciences through the collaboration of member colleges and government laboratories.

-Concordia University Chicago is conveniently located within a large metropolitan area, so students can take advantage of many opportunities.
-Internship prospects are plentiful in business, education, health care and many more fields.
-In addition, our students benefit from access to research opportunities and professional conferences that help them network.
+Concordia-Chicago is conveniently located within a large metropolitan area, so students can take advantage of many opportunities.
+Internship prospects are plentiful in business, education, health care and other fields.
+Our students also benefit from access to research opportunities and professional conferences that help them network.

 Our professors take advantage of Concordia-Chicago's location by leading their students on visits to sites such as polymer plants, nuclear power plants, cosmetic analytical laboratories, pharmaceutical companies, conservation education agencies, forensic laboratories, FermiLab, Shedd Aquarium, Argonne National Laboratory and The Museum of Science and Industry.